vi945786/mixins/README.md

 ### `@Getter` / `@Setter`

 Generates getter/setter methods for fields in the target class.
-- Defined for Accessor mixin class type
+- Defined for the "Accessor" mixin class type
 - Valid everywhere
 - Specifying the target is only needed when the name/descriptor doesn't match the target